Yuri Levitin: Early life

 Levitin was born in Poltava.
 In 1935 he finished his studies at Leningrad Conservatory.
-In 1937, Graduate study in piano.
+In 1937, he completed his postgraduate studies in piano.
 He finished conservatory with composition classes under Dmitri Shostakovich.

-He worked as pianist in the Leningrad State stage and the Leningrad Philharmonic Society (1931-1941).
+He worked as a pianist in the Leningrad State stage and the Leningrad Philharmonic Society (1931-1941).
 After this he managed the musical portion of the theater in Tashkent (1941-1942).
 From 1942 he lived and worked in Moscow.

 Compositions

 His output includes four operas; seven cantatas; two symphonies; concertos for orchestra, and for solo instruments and orchestra including trumpet, clarinet, cello, oboe and horn; chamber- instrument ensembles, including about a dozen string quartets; many songs; and music for films.